-Nokia phones targets a 10% growth in Kenya
+Nokia phones new targets of 10% growth in Kenya

 5G